Don’t cringe at the cost of college.

 - Complete Master Promissory Note (MPN)

-Visit www.studentloans.gov and sign in with your username and password to complete the process (30 minute process).
+Visit www.studentloans.gov and sign in with your FSA ID to complete the process.
 The Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(S) and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of your loan(S).
 Unless your school does not allow more than one loan to be made under the same MPN, you can borrow additional Direct Loans on a single MPN for up to 10 years.

 - Complete Entrance Loan Counseling

-First-time recipients of the federal direct loans must complete Entrance Loan Counseling prior to the receipt of your loan at www.studentloans.gov.
+First-time recipients of the federal direct loans must log into www.studentloans.gov with their FSA ID and complete Entrance Loan Counseling prior to the receipt of any loans.
 This is a mandatory information session which takes place before you receive your first federal student loan that explains your responsibilities and rights as a student borrower.
 All students taking out Direct Subsidized Loans or Direct Unsubsidized Loans: If you have not previously received a subsidized or unsubsidized loan under the Direct Loan Program or a subsidized or unsubsidized Stafford Loan under the Federal Family Education Loan (FFEL) Program, you’ll be required to complete entrance counseling.

 - Complete Attendance Confirmation